xakraz/dockerfiles/README.md

 * Copy, symlink or whatever the shell wrappers to a directory which is in your `$PATH`
   - `/usr/local/bin/` is a common place
+  - `~/.local/bin` is an other user common place

 * OR update your `$PATH` environment variable to the directory containing the wrapper

 > Notes:
 >
->   It is always a good thing to have a look to the wrapper before executing it ;)
+>   It is always a good thing to have a look at the wrapper before executing it ;)
 >